vinlokhand/owncloud-doc/index.md

-# Quick-Start Guide for Installing and Configuring ownCloud
+# Installing and Configuring ownCloud

+## Table of Contents

+{: .no_toc .text-delta }

+TOC {: toc}

+---

 ## Introduction

-ownCloud is an open source software for hosting your own cloud with the capabilities of files sharing and secure and compliant file synchronization with the server, from your Desktop or Mobile devices.
+ownCloud is an open source software for hosting your own cloud with the capabilities of files sharing ensuring secure and compliant file synchronization from your Desktop or Mobile devices.

 This quick-start guides you through the installation and configuration of the ownCloud Server on your local machine.
 It also provides information about user management, server access, and desktop and mobile syncronization.